You're the Greatest Lover: You're The Greatest Lover (Ladies on Mars Re-Construction Mix)

 Don't Stop Now (Ladies On Mars Remix) and Don't Stop Now (Ladies On Mars Extended Remix) tied to All You Need Is Luv' (Remastered & Expanded Edition).
 Unlike the original version, the remix did not feature the original master vocals, as the rights to the original recordings belonged to producer Hans van Hemert.
 Instead, Ladies On Mars used a re-recording of the song made by Luv's original lineup (José Hoebee, Marga Scheide, and Patty Brard), which was first included in the Luv' Medley on the original edition of All You Need Is Luv' in 1994.
 This version captured the group’s signature harmonies and energy but reflected their matured vocal sound from the 1990s era.

 An extended remix of the song by Ladies On Mars came out on January 31st, 2025.

 Music video

 A music video for the remix premiered on YouTube on 16 January 2025, one day before the single’s release.
 It featured excerpts from Luv's TV performances of "You're the Greatest Lover" between 1978 and 1993.

+You're The Greatest Lover (Matt Pop Album Remix)

+On May 24, 2025, the remix album Only Luv' – The Matt Pop Remixes was released, featuring “You're The Greatest Lover (Matt Pop Album Remix),” which was later issued as a digital single on June 13, 2025.

+You're The Greatest Lover (Otto Wunderbar Remix)

+On January 30, 2026, Wunder Music, a division of the Dutch label Cloud 9 Recordings B.V, released "You're The Greatest Lover (Otto Wunderbar Remix)".